 Sell Stuff You Don’t Need

 We tend to get emotional about our own stuff and sometimes we keep things just in case sometime in the future we need them again.
 But, be honest with yourself – how much do you really need the old items from the attic?
-Have you even looked at them in years?
+Have you ever looked at them in years?

 You can contribute to your vacation fund by selling your old stuff.
 Having a garage sale is always a good idea, but maybe it’s going to be even better if you do the digital way.
-Websites such as Ebay or Craiglist, Let Go and even Facebook Marketplace are a few of many options, with millions of people using these websites for the purpose of selling – which means more people as your potential customers.
+Websites such as eBay or Craiglist, Let Go, and even Facebook Marketplace are a few of many options, with millions of people using these websites for the purpose of selling – which means more people as your potential customers.

-To make your selling even more successful, get to know the prices on the market and follow some general pricing tips.
-If it’s a relatively new item, sell it for half the price you bought it; if it’s few years old than charge just 25% of the initial price and if it’s too old, go for just 10%.
+To make your selling even more successful, get to know the prices on the market, and follow some general pricing tips.
+If it’s a relatively new item, sell it for half the price you bought it; if it’s few years old than charge just 25% of the initial price, and if it’s too old, go for just 10%.
 Set your prices, but remember to remain flexible.

-Jason Butler from My Money Chronicles was able to fund a trip to Europe through his side business reselling thrifted items on eBay.
+Jason Butler from My Money Chronicles was able to fund a trip to Europe through his side business reselling thrift items on eBay.
 “I sold all types of items to help me pay for the trip including running shoes and sports jerseys.
 I was able to find the items at thrift stores for cheap and flip them for more,” says Jason.

 Here’s another tip: according to pro-sellers, people want to know what they’re buying, so be open to give the necessary details.
 If it’s an item that is part of a loving memory or exciting adventure, tell it.
 Selling an object with an interesting story seems to be more attractive to customers instead of presenting it as an old and boring junk you don’t need anymore.